ralyodio/resume/anthony.ettinger.resume.md

 ### Profullstack, Inc. | Remote
 Founder, Independent Contractor (Mar 2018 – Present)

-- Delivered JavaScript consulting and REST APIs with a focus on blockchain‑aware front‑ends and integrations.
+- Consulted on JavaScript projects and REST APIs, focusing on blockchain front-end development.
-- Co‑founded avenasea.com (corporate travel); acted as interim CTO; introduced AI‑driven prototyping to speed feature delivery.
-- Founded husko.money (Polygon NFT/memecoin), using AI‑assisted scaffolding for contracts, front‑end, and automation.
-- Implemented Dockerized CI/CD with automated testing and streamlined deployments.
-- Tooling: Node.js, Svelte/SvelteKit, React, Express/Fastify, Ethers.js/web3, Docker, GitHub Actions.
+- Developed user interfaces for innovative applications like Oblivion software and imusify.com.
+- Co-founded and served as CTO for Avenasea.com, enhancing corporate travel solutions.
+- Led the creation of an NFT project, husko.money, on the Polygon mainnet, driving community engagement.

 ### Skatespot, Inc. | Equity‑only, part‑time
 Co‑founder, Chief Technology Officer (Apr 2021 – Present)

-- Defined technology stack and architecture for Skatespot.com using Deno and React Native.
+- Spearheaded the development of the technology stack and architecture for Skatespot.com using Deno, TypeScript, and MongoDB.
-- Managed APIs and MongoDB on Ubuntu; introduced DevOps best practices to improve reliability.
-- Mentored a small dev team; established AI‑aided coding guidelines for faster code reviews and feature work.
-- Tooling: Deno, React Native, MongoDB, Ubuntu, NGINX, pm2, GitHub.
+- Implemented Redis and RabbitMQ for efficient messaging, enhancing system performance and reliability.
+- Collaborated with cross-functional teams to ensure seamless integration of technology solutions, driving innovation in the skateboarding community.

 ### Prognos Health, Inc. | Remote
 Principal Engineer (Mar 2021 – Jan 2022)

-- Built a next‑gen underwriting UI with SvelteKit and vanilla CSS; partnered closely with product/design/data science.
-- Established component standards and accessibility checks; used conversational AI to accelerate refactors and edge‑case reviews.
-- Tooling: SvelteKit, Node.js, REST, Vite, Vanilla JS/CSS.
+- Led the development of a new underwriting user interface using Svelte Kit and vanilla CSS, enhancing user experience.
+- Collaborated with cross-functional teams to integrate AI technology for diagnosing anonymous patients using public data.
+- Contributed to the main product at Prognos Health, driving innovation in healthcare data analytics.

 ### IBM | Remote
 Senior Software Engineer (Nov 2014 – Mar 2018)

-- Shipped key features for API Connect Editor, including a base application rewrite that improved performance and developer experience.
+- Developed and implemented key features for API Connect Editor, enhancing user experience and functionality.
-- Implemented robust React components with i18n/l10n support.
+- Created a robust base application for rewrite, streamlining development processes post-acquisition by IBM.
-- Ensured high UI test coverage with Protractor, Karma, and Chai.
+- Conducted UI testing using Protractor, Karma, and Chai, ensuring high- quality deliverables.
-- Tooling: React, JavaScript, i18n, Protractor, Karma, Chai.
+- Integrated internationalization (i18n) and localization (l10n) features to
+support global users.

+### Chegg Inc. | Santa Clara, California, United States
+Senior Software Engineer (Dec 2010 - Sept 2013)

+- Developed and maintained a robust e-commerce cloud platform, enhancing user experience and performance.
+- Utilized PHP 5 to build dynamic front-end interfaces from design mocks, ensuring seamless functionality.
+- Implemented Test Driven Development (TDD) practices, improving code quality and reducing bugs by 30%.
+- Collaborated closely with the Director of Engineering to align technical solutions with business objectives.

+### Yahoo | Sunnyvale, California, United States
+Prototyper (Jan 2010 – Dec 2010)

+- Collaborated with the Yahoo design team to prototype innovative features, enhancing user experience.
+- Utilized jQuery to develop responsive prototypes for modern browsers, ensuring seamless functionality.
+- Mocked and fetched data from REST APIs to simulate real-world scenarios, facilitating effective design testing.

+### PayPal | San Jose, California, United States
+Senior Web Developer (Oct 2003 - June 2006)

+- Developed and implemented the XML Presentation Tier for PayPal's web architecture team, enhancing user experience.
+- Utilized Perl programming to streamline data processing, resulting in improved system efficiency.
+- Collaborated closely with the Director of Engineering to align technical solutions with business objectives.

 ---

 ## Selected Projects

 - Primate.js — Open‑source polymorphic development platform.
 Role: contributor/advocate.
-- FastestEngineer — Premium SaaS boilerplate built on Svelte and Primate.js.
 - My GitHub — Personal account with AI experiments and JS projects: https://github.com/ralyodio
 - Profullstack on GitHub — Organization projects: https://github.com/profullstack